autowarefoundation/autoware.universe/f1tenth/readme.md

 ### NVIDIA SDK Manager Method:
 This method requires a Linux host computer running Ubuntu Linux x64 version `18.04` or `20.04` with `~40GB` of disk space

 This method you will first install `NVIDIA SDK Manager` on your host machine, connect the host machine to the Jetson Xavier NX via a micro-USB cable, download all of the necessary JetPack components using the SDK Manager, and then flash the JetPack to the target Jetson Xavier NX.
-This method allows you to directly flash the JetPack to the `SD Card` or to the `NVME SSD drive` on the race car Jetson.
+This method allows you to directly flash the JetPack to the `SD Card` or to the `NVME SSD drive` on the F1tenth car's Jetson.
 You may need to create an NVIDIA account to download the NVIDIA SDK manager.

 1. Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) on your host machine.